phalcon-orphanage/docs/en/reference/views.rst

         public function resumeAction()
         {
-            //Cache this view for 1 day with the key "resume-cache"
+            // Cache this view for 1 day with the key "resume-cache"
             $this->view->cache(
                 array(
                     "lifetime" => 86400,